 on to the walls, they're doing the tango!

-Personification is also used in humorous adult poetry.
+Personification is also used to humorous effect in some adult poems.

 I'd love to take a poem to lunch